BrainBoardz/BrainBoardz/README.md

 ![BZBOARDS](https://www.brainboardz.com/wp-content/uploads/2026/06/design.webp)

-We do not permit 3rd party board developers to use our logo/branding, but you are welcome to indicate that your project is BrainBoardz compatible if it is 100% (pin) compatible and it is produced using lead free solder.
-The PCB designs and schematics for the entire BrainBoardz system are released under the Creative Commons Attribution Share-Alike license Version 4.0.
-Our code library is released under the GPLv3 license.
+We do not permit 3rd party board developers to use our logo/branding (as per CERN-OHL-W V2), but you are welcome to indicate that your project is BrainBoardz compatible if it is 100% (pin) compatible and it is produced using lead free solder.
+The PCB designs and schematics for all BrainBoardz hardware is released under the CERN-OHL-W V2 license.
+All software and firmware is released under the GNU GPLv3 License.

 ***